jcmdln/cugo/README.md

 [Homepage](https://cugo.io) | [GitHub](https://github.com/jcmdln/cugo)

+NOTE: `cugo` is currently pre-alpha software that has no tests and little documentation.
+Please review this repository in it's entirety before using as you may experience undesired or undocumented behavior!

 ## About
 `cugo` is a re-implementation of Unix/Linux core utilities in the form of a multi-call binary.
 Each utility is written from scratch using only